klozn/10-javascript/50-web-development/20-javascript/xx-presentation/README.md

 Try to find out which values for each type are falsy and which are truthy.
 For example `'' == false`.
 How many can you find (without Google)?

 ---
-## String & Array
-Using the `string` and `array`'s prototype functions, write a function that accepts a string, converts it to an array, removes the vowels and counts how many characters are left (no, you can't just count the consonants or we'll throw an `An-Sophie` at your implementation).

-You can do this with one method chain thanks to the built-in `string` and `array` methods.

----
 ## Objects
 Write a function that accepts an `object` and prints a summary of its properties.